SurajBhari/rich-presence/README.md

   pyinstaller main.py --onefile -n "Discord Rich Presence" -i favicon.ico --collect-data ytmusicapi --noconsole
   ```

+## Songs not detecting

+If you are already listening to a song and open discord mid way. it will not change your presence until next song (can be also pausing and resuming the same song)

+Alternatively

+There is a weird bug with YTMusic.
+Some songs just doesn't come when searched for like [Challa from Jab Tak hai Jaan](https://music.youtube.com/watch?v=hhssZ5bDa8E) will not come up when [searched for](https://music.youtube.com/search?q=challa+rabbi). so my program would not be able to determine the thumbnail or link to that song.

 ## Virus Prompt

 If you encounter a "Threats Found" prompt while using the no-console version, it's due to changes in Windows policy.
 Unfortunately, obtaining the necessary certificate for background execution is cost-prohibitive.
 To resolve this: